 1. There is no single Mediterranean diet.

 Well, not exactly, there is one Mediterranean diet model.
 The Mediterranean diet was based on the diet of Cretan men in the 60’s and more generally Greece and Southern Italy of that period (read about it in this Harvard article).
 At that time the rates of chronic disease in those areas were among the lowest in the world, and life expectancy was among the highest.
 We often see articles stating that it is a combination of components of the diets of countries surrounding the Mediterranean.
 The diet of Crete and most of Greece and Southern Italy combined all those components, almost all other countries have locations where they do not follow a Mediterranean style diet, such as Northern Italy or Spain where meat is very prominent and some countries around the Mediterranean do not even use olive oil as the main sort of fat.
+In addition there really isn’t much research on the diets of the other countries around the Mediterranean to make those assumptions.
 So it is wrong to state that their is no single Mediterranean diet, there is one prototype.
 That doesn’t mean that you can’t combine Mediterranean components from all these countries, but it is important to know what diet did serve as the prototype for the well-known Mediterranean Diet.